What is a Limited Company?

 Is a limited company right for my business?

 Some contractors working through agencies or deemed to be inside IR35 have to work through umbrella companies.
-However, Some businesses may prefer the simplicity of working as a sole strader.
+However, Some businesses may prefer the simplicity of working as a sole trader.
 For personal advice on what is best for you then you should speak to an accountant.
 We offer a free consultation where our advisors will guide you through this and more.
 You can call us on 0330 113 8442 or you can book a callback.
 We’ll be happy to help you find the right structure for your business.

 How can I get one?

-Through our Company Formations service you can set up your very own limited company for just £50 – we’ll even refund the fee if you sign up to Accounting Wise, take up Small Business Insurance, or open a Barclays Business Bank account through our links.
+Through our Company Formations service, you can set up your very own limited company for just £50 – we’ll even refund the fee if you sign up to Accounting Wise, take up Small Business Insurance, or open a Barclays Business Bank account through our links.